jukes03/NU-Racing-Lead-MCHA-2025/NU Racing Lead MCHA 2025/2025 MCHA Budget Project Categories.md

 	- change to chassis
 	- all naming of AMS to BMS
 	- keyed CEN AT connector
-- CEN
-	- route BMS and IMD to HIP
-		- change 12 pin CEN DT to 18 pin AT
+- CEN Mobo
-			- to accommodate for IMD, BMS, and AMBER_SWITCHED_GND
 	- change 4x 8 pin DT connectors to keyed AT connectors
 	- change to opposite side of HIP
 	- spec fuses properly
 	- interpose from LVD to CEN
 	- another double MOSFET circuit
+	- TSAL DT:
+		- change naming from TSAL to UEN
+		- make it an 8 pin connector
+			- to route new red switched ground
+- HFR
+	- implement new red switching functionality
+		- 555 timer, or gate
 - BSPD
 	- remove resistor voltage divider, add in pot
 - UEN